 - Some elective therapies, treatments and procedures that are made available (e.g., cosmetic surgery) should be properly carried out under the direct supervision of a qualified medical practitioner even though the advertising of such therapies may not appear in a “medical” classification.

-- Use of terms such as lasers and IPL require the advertiser to be registered with the Care Quality Commission.
+- Use of terms such as lasers and IPL require the business to be registered with the Care Quality Commission.

-Unacceptable terms in Beauty Advertising and Acceptable alternatives (where applicable).
+There are certain beauty and cosmetic related terms that need to be used in a responsible way, you can view the full list of terms here.
 This is not an exhaustive list and may from time-to-time change based on advice from CAP or the ASA.
-You can view the full list here

-All Yell.com web advertisements must only contain the usual business trading name of the Advertiser, which must be the normal trading name of the business, i.e., the name registered at Companies House or the relevant financial services body, used on official company literature or on a company website.
+All Yell Marketplace web advertisements must only contain the usual business trading name of the business, which must be the normal trading name of the business, i.e., the name registered at Companies House or the relevant financial services body, used on official company literature or on a company website.
 A business trading name cannot include the following unless it is the usual business trading name: –

 - An e-mail address or full URL address for a website